SixArm/topics/topics/standard-operating-procedure/index.md

 # Standard Operating Procedure (SOP)

 A Standard Operating Procedure (SOP) is a documented set of step-by-step instructions that outlines how to perform a specific task or activity within an organization.
 SOPs are developed to ensure consistency, efficiency, and quality in executing routine or critical processes.
 They serve as guidelines for employees to follow, providing a standardized approach to perform tasks, maintain quality standards, and promote safety.
-Benefits include consistency and efficiency, and improvements in training, quality assurance, compliance, continuous improvement, and knowledge management
+Benefits can include improvements in training, quality assurance, compliance, and kaizen.

 Key elements…